mirage/mirage-www/tmpl/wiki/overview-of-mirage.md

 directly to the cloud and embedded devices, with the benefits of reduced costs and increased security and scalability.

-### How does Mirage work?
+### How does MirageOS work?

 <a href="http://www.xenproject.org/developers/teams/hypervisor.html"><img style="float:left; margin-right: 15px;" src="/graphics/Xen-Panda-Ecosystem-1.png"></img></a>

-Mirage is a 'library operating system' for constructing secure, high-performance network applications across a variety of cloud computing and mobile platforms.
+MirageOS is a 'library operating system' for constructing secure, high-performance network applications across a variety of cloud computing and mobile platforms.
 It works by treating the [Xen hypervisor](http://www.xenproject.org/developers/teams/hypervisor.html)